ocftw/OpenGovReport14-16/src/jade/md/en/ch-1.md

 ## Key Findings

-### No dedicated law on open government and open data in Taiwan.
+### No dedicated law on open government and open data in Taiwan

 There is no dedicated law on open government and open data in Taiwan.
 Promotion mostly relies on executive orders.
 Except for the Administrative Procedure Law, citizen participation process and deliberative participation is not yet institutionalized.

-### Taiwan Government started a series of policies making on open data in 2012.
+### Taiwan Government started a series of policy making on open data in 2012

 In the early days, the Administrative Procedure Law and the Freedom of Government Information Law were the key laws stipulating that government information should be made public.
 In 2012, thanks to the call for open government worldwide and for transparent governance in Taiwan, the government started to put many efforts into formulating policies and executive orders related to open government.

 ### Open data is mainly driven by the Executive Yuan and supported by the advisory teams composed of agencies and civil society representatives.
-However, this structure does not work well as expected.
+However, this structure does not work well as expected

 In Taiwan, open government and open data policies were mainly driven by the Executive Yuan with the Board of Science and Technology (BOST) and the National Information and Communications Initiative Committee (NICI) as its staff organizations.
 All second-level agencies under the Executive Yuan have an open data advisory team.
 However, due to the lack of knowledge in open data among administrative agencies, the above structure does not work as expected.

 ### The Taiwanese government lacks high-level planning when it comes to open government.
-The result of open data policy highly relies on the political will of political appointees.
+The result of open data policy highly relies on the political will of political appointees

 The government does not have a clear blueprint of open government and how it works in current governmental structure.
 That is why the government has made many political valuable promises yet lack concrete strategic planning for the framework, political culture, and legislation.